 I can attest to the frustrations and the challenges and even the joys of confronting the gulf between my active mind and poor tongue.
 When I learn a new language, I love to test the limits of new grammatical skills in writing because I hit those limits so quickly when trying to compose the simplest string of sentences.

-You might be curious to see the results of some of my efforts in French, German, Romanian and Vietnamese on my essays page.
+You might be curious to see the results of some of my efforts at writing across languages in French, German, Romanian and Vietnamese on my essays page.